 If you’re looking to up your protein intake, swap out rice for quinoa.
 This sturdy grain contains eight grams of protein per one cup, cooked.
 Quinoa also makes for a terrific, satiating porridge.
-Change up your next bowl of morning oats for this belly-warming Sticky Banana Bread Quinoa Breakfast Bowl.
+Change up your next bowl of morning oats for this belly-warming Strawberries and Cream Quinoa Breakfast Porridge.

 No matter the color—green, brown, yellow, or red—lentils are protein powerhouses.
-A quarter cup serving (dry), will provide 10-12 grams of protein, depending on the variety.
+A quarter cup serving (dry), will provide 10 to 12 grams of protein, depending on the variety.
 Not sure how to prepare them?
-Start with this easy Vegan French Lentil and Kale Stew.
+Start with this Savory Vegan Lentil and Sweet Potato Meatloaf.